linearregression/scidrive-ui/README.md

 -----------

 0. Clone the repository using `git clone --recursive`.
-1. Fix the error in dojo by modifying css according to https://bugs.dojotoolkit.org/ticket/16320
-2. Modify scidrive-ui/src/scidrive/resources/regions.json to point to the SciDrive mirrors you'd like to use.
+1. Modify scidrive-ui/src/scidrive/resources/regions.json to point to the SciDrive mirrors you'd like to use.
-3. Run `build.sh`, which will create an optimised build in `dist/`.
+2. Run `build.sh`, which will create an optimised build in `dist/`.
-4. Upload `dist/` to a Web Server
+3. Upload `dist/` to a Web Server
-5. You can start using the SciDrive Web UI.
+4. You can start using the SciDrive Web UI.

 Installing push notifications node.js service
 ---------------------------------------------